Central Buttress

 Foreshortened view Pitch 1

 Pitch 1: 5.9 PG 60m *** This is a long, fun pitch on excellent rock that requires a wide range of gear placements between intermittent bolts.
 Start at the base of the Central Buttress with a short 1-2" crack.
 Place gear at the top of the crack and find stopper placements on the easy slab to protect moves to the first bolt.
 Move right at the first bolt (crux).
-After the second bolt use the crack out left for protection but remain on the face to the right on solid face holds.
+After the second bolt use the crack out left for protection but remain on the face to the right on solid face holds (a couple of bolts in this middle section would improve difficult route finding and PG rating and make the route better).
 Stay right on the face and look for gear placements rather than moving left to a large crack.
 A bolt protects a bulge.
 Continue up the face on good holds to a ledge and bolt anchors.
 6 bolts + gear from small stoppers (DMM offsets and Wild Country Superlight Rocks work well) + cams (esp.
 Aliens) from small to 2.5".

-Pitch 3: Easy Class 5 35m Climb above the belay and angle rightward up broken rock to a small ledge and 2 bolt belay (the belay is about 20ft right of a large detached block).
-For the original ascent a belay was established at the detached block, combining pitches 2 and 3 at 70m.
-This section requires good route finding to avoid loose rock.
+Pitch 3: 5.8 35m Climb above the belay and angle rightward up broken rock to a comfortable ledge and a 2-bolt belay (the belay is about 20ft right of a large, detached block).
+With good route finding this section has good rock and good protection.

 50/50 II, 5.8 *This route ascends the lower, far right portion of the Central Buttress.
 Ascend the crack system just left of the Northern Dihedral for two pitches before traversing right to join MCR.
 An independent finish could continue up the edge of the dihedral to the top.